Applications for Phase 1: Feasibility study applications will be evaluated against the following assessment criteria, which are equally weighted:

 Commercial (30 points)

-(a) Does the proposed solution have commercial potential?
+(b) Does the proposed solution have commercial potential outside of the Challenge Agency?

-(b) Given its commercial potential, does the solution deserve public investment?
+(c) Given its commercial potential, does the proposed solution deserve public investment?

 Delivery (30 points)